-The IRC definition of Forestay and the definitions of J and FL amended to read:
+The IRC definition of Forestay and the definitions of J and FL read:

-Forestay The ERS definition of forestay shall not apply.
-Forestay is defined as: Permanently attached rigging providing forward support for a mast spar .
-FL The forestay length measured from the forward end of J to the forestay rigging point.
-(Note: The forestay length is a maximum value, conformation should be sought from the owner/representative to confirm the forestay is in its maximum sailing length setting) J The longitudinal distance between the intersection of the fore side of the mast spar , extended as necessary, and the deck including any superstructure; and the intersection of the centreline of the forestay , extended as necessary, and the deck, or bowsprit spar .
+- Forestay The ERS definition of forestay shall not apply.
+Forestay is defined as: Permanently attached rigging providing forward support for a mast spar. - FL The forestay length measured from the forward end of J to the forestay rigging point.
+(Note: The forestay length is a maximum value, conformation should be sought from the owner/representative to confirm the forestay is in its maximum sailing length setting) - J The longitudinal distance between the intersection of the fore side of the mast spar, extended as necessary, and the deck including any superstructure; and the intersection of the centreline of the forestay, extended as necessary, and the deck, or bowsprit spar.

-The substantive effect of these changes is that FL and J are always measured to the permanent forestay.
+FL and J are always measured to the permanent forestay.

-In addition, Rules 21.3.3 and the definitions of Headsail and LP have been amended:
+In addition, Rule 21.3.4 and the definition of Headsail state:

-- 21.3.3 RRS 55.3 is amended to the extent that a spinnaker, headsail or flying headsail may be tacked to a bowsprit. - Headsail ERS G.1.3(d) shall not apply.
+21.3.4 RRS 55.3 is amended to the extent that a spinnaker, headsail or flying headsail may be tacked to a bowsprit.

+Headsail ERS G.1.3(d) shall not apply.
 Any sail tacked down forward of the foremost mast which does not meet the definition of a spinnaker or flying headsail.
 A headsail may be hoisted from above the forestay rigging point.

-These changes clarify that a headsail may be hoisted and tacked from outside the foretriangle.
+These clarify that a headsail may be hoisted and tacked from outside the foretriangle.